Is it possible to leave everything behind for a whole year? Rent your house, quit the job, sort out the schooling, the bills. The dog.

 Could I start a travel blog?
 Take two teenagers, a shed load of hormones, four rucksacks, and a fistful of savings and go around the world?

 I’m in my late forties.
 Am I too old?
-Will Brian’s back be able to take sleeping ion a futon?
-These, along with a thousand others are the questions have been plaguing me for the past few months.
+Will Brian’s back be able to take sleeping on a futon?

-We are somewhat addicted to change, Brian and I, and have always lived by the rule that if something wasn’t making us completely happy than we would have to set about changing it, to live life differently.
-This post contains affiliate links.
-They cost you nothing but we make a small commission.
+We are somewhat addicted to change, Brian and I. We have always lived by the rule that if something wasn’t making us completely happy then we would have to set about changing it, to live life differently.

 This isn’t the first time we have left everything behind to start a new life.